cap-js-community/feature-toggle-library/docs/architecture/index.md

 - `changeFeatureValue(key, "new value for t1", { tenant: "t1" })`

-And we could change the behavior again with for the more specific tenant `t1` and user `john`, by using
+And we could change the behavior again with for the more specific user `john` and tenant `t1`, by using

 - `changeFeatureValue(key, "new value just for john within t1", { user: "john", tenant: "t1" })`